dmdequin/fyp2021p01g15/README.md

 # First Year Project 1 Group 15
-First year project 1, Spring 2021, Group 15
-Road collisions analysis, Michael Szell
+## Road collisions analysis, Michael Szell

 We are simulating working for a department of transport to inform city leaders, via a report, about the state of road safety in the city.
 We explore the latest data set of all recorded